sst/sst/www/docs/what-is-sst.md

 api.bind([rds]);
 ```

-Now the functions in your API will be able to access your database.
+Now the functions in your API will have **type safe access** to your database.

 ```ts {6-8} title="services/list.ts"
 import { RDS } from "@serverless-stack/node/rds";